Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 Make Sure The Clicker is Charged

-There are many food related problems that might make it difficult to train your cat but the #1 problem I find people make is that they did not charge the clicker properly.
+Many food-related problems might make it difficult to train your cat, but the #1 problem I find people make is that they did not charge the clicker properly.

-Take a look at this video to really understand what's clicker training and how to increase the value of the treats:
+Take a look at this video to understand what clicker training is and how to increase the value of the treats:

 Stay Wild, Stay Safe, See You Outdoors!